J-E-J-S/protocol-scraper/README.md

 ### Output:
 The CLI will output .txt files containing the scraped protocols to the limit specified.
 See Examples directory for more insight.

-**NOTE**: The script will return an error if you try and generate more protocols than there are targets on the site